scribe-security/action-verify/docs/attestations.md

 # Attestations
-Attestations represents authenticated metadata about a set of software artifacts (evidence). <br /> scribe utilizes both attestations (signed) and statement (unsigned) to validate the integrity and policy compliance of your supply chain.
+Attestations represents authenticated metadata about a set of software artifacts (evidence). <br /> Scribe utilizes both attestations (signed) and statement (unsigned) to validate the integrity and policy compliance of your supply chain.
+Scribe uses the **cocosign** library we developed to deal with digital signatures for signing and verification.

 ## Evidence
 `cocosign` supports both signed and unsigned evidence.